|British Sky Tours||

 The Atlantic Charter

-During August 1941 before America came into the war, at Roosevelt’s suggestion, he and Churchill met - on board the new battleship HMS Prince of Wales and the cruiser USS Augusta anchored in Placentia Bay, Newfoundland.
+During August 1941, three months before America came into the war, at Roosevelt’s suggestion, he and Churchill met - on board the new battleship HMS Prince of Wales and the cruiser USS Augusta anchored in Placentia Bay, Newfoundland.
 For secrecy the President was code-named Admiral Q and the Prime Minister travelled as Colonel Warden.
 During the weeks prior to the Newfoundland rendezvous there was a certain amount of apprehension among their respective staffs, both nations equally, in case once facing each other in the flesh all the chemistry evaporated.
 They need not have worried.
 Friendship was instant and from this first meeting the Atlantic Charter was born, forerunner of the UN Charter, and still a more workable fall back!
-There is no fancy parchment version of this treaty, indeed no paper, the only records are the naval signals sent from both ships - messages to London and Washington seeking the agreement of both Cabinets.
+There is no fancy parchment version of this treaty, indeed the only paper records are the naval signals sent from both ships - messages to London and Washington seeking the agreement of both Cabinets.

 Placentia Bay set the pattern.
 They would meet a further eight times.
 Not for them today’s shallow diplomacy with hasty decisions taken at meetings staged for television cameras.
 Over Christmas and New Year 1941 Churchill was Roosevelt’s guest at the White House for three weeks - a stay broken only by his Ottawa visit and followed by a week of much needed rest in Florida.
 Roosevelt kept almost the reverse hours as Churchill but the White House staff took the Prime Minister’s eccentric timetable in their stride even if the President became a little weary along the course.
 Close allies should not mistake strategic logic for undying friendship.
 America’s proposal for the Allied strategy had its origins in the US Navy staff but was largely drawn up by the then Colonel Albert Wedermeyer on Dwight Eisenhower's staff; Ike then sold the ' Victory Plan ' to General Marshall because it made sense for the United States.